Advanced linear algebra: 5b. Matrix exponential

-Which looks quite exciting, isn't this good mathematics, and more on such things in a moment.
-But in any case, this matrix being clearly different from $e^Je^{J^*}$, and from $e^{J^*}e^J$ too, we have now our counterexample to $e^{A+B}=e^Ae^B$, as desired. \end{proof}
+Which looks quite exciting.
+In any case, this matrix being clearly different from $e^Je^{J^*}$, and from $e^{J^*}e^J$ too, we have now our counterexample to $e^{A+B}=e^Ae^B$, as desired. \end{proof}

-Moving forward, in order to compute the exponential, with our knowledge so far, the main workhorse remains the formula from Theorem 5.9 (4), for the diagonalizable matrices.
-So, let us see how that formula works, in practice.
-We can actually use here as input the symmetry $J+J^*$ from the previous proof, which diagonalizes as follows:
+Moving forward, in order to compute exponentials, the main tool remains the formula from Theorem 5.9 (4).
+So, let us see how that formula works.
+We can actually use here as input the symmetry $J+J^*$ from the previous proof, and we get, as we should: